canonical/operator/docs/howto/get-started-with-charm-testing.md

 `python-libjuju` has, of course, an API for all inverse operations: remove an app, scale it down, remove a relation...

 A good integration testing suite will check that the charm continues to operate as expected whenever possible, by combining these simple elements.

-## Functional testing

-Some charms represent their workload by means of an object-oriented wrapper, which mediates between operator code and the implementation of operation logic.
-In such cases, it can be useful to add a third category of tests, namely functional tests, that black-box test that workload wrapper without worrying about the substrate it runs on (the charm, the cloud, the machine or pod...).
-For an example charm adopting this strategy, see [parca-operator](https://github.com/jnsgruk/parca-operator).
-Nowadays, the preferred tool to do functional testing is Scenario.

-> See more: [Scenario](https://github.com/canonical/ops-scenario), {ref}`Write a Scenario test for a charm <write-scenario-tests-for-a-charm>`

 ## Continuous integration